 In March 2023, in Brazil, she participated in a vernissage at Sicredi, Indaiatuba, SP, showcasing her photographs with a group of women artists centered around the celebration of women.

-In 2023, Rita Correia was accepted as a student at the International Center of Photography (ICP), where she was awarded a partial scholarship for the Documentary and Visual Journalism Program.
-This opportunity has allowed her to further enhance her skills in visual storytelling, exploring the world of documentary and photojournalism.
+In April of the same year, Rita Correia was accepted as a full-time student at the International Center of Photography (ICP), where she was awarded a partial scholarship for the Documentary and Visual Journalism Program.
+This opportunity has allowed her to further enhance her visual skills, exploring the world of documentary and photojournalism.

-At this time Correia’s research is towards the lives of Brazilian immigrants in the USA, particularly in NYC.
-A significant part of her research involves the experiences of Women immigrants and the sociological concept of hybrid identity, with promises to be a big component of one of her future projects.
+Currently, Correia is working on her ongoing project, A Deriva (Adrift), which focuses on the lives of Brazilian Women immigrants in the USA, particularly in NYC.
+A significant part of her research involves the experiences of those particular women, which promise to be a major component of one of her future projects.

 Back to Top